 With the right suit and a bit of training, you might discover that it's easier (and more dangerous) than it looks.
 In my opinion, the reason proximity flying is so dangerous is that it's so easy to do.
 Different jumpers may progress in different ways, and the vast majority of jumpers will want to progress faster than they should.
 I know it's boring how more experienced jumpers all sound the same when they say, "slow down".
 But it's good advice: Slow down.

-I'm not going to write a detailed how-to list, as I firmly believe that all that is needed to fly close to terrain is a mastery of your wingsuit and some spatial awareness, and Jokke has already written a very comprehensive checklist, click here for that.
+I'm not going to write a detailed how-to list, as I firmly believe that all that is needed to fly close to terrain is a mastery of your wingsuit and some spatial awareness.
 Instead, I'd like to chime in with just a few general thoughts.

 First of all, I would like to take the rare and perhaps controversial stance that a small suit is not necessarily safer than a larger suit.
 Certain large suits are easier to fly than some small suits - that's just a fact.
 Adhering to the "Smaller is Safer" paradigm without paying attention to the individual jumper's comfort level and amount of experience in a given wingsuit is very short-sighted.
 The wingsuit that you should begin BASE jumping with is the wingsuit that is easiest for you to fly - the only caveat being that, in my opinion, with your first suit (and why not all of them) you should have instant easy access to both your PC and Brake Toggles.